jdrews/keepalived-notes/README.md

 ```
 kill -s $(keepalived --signum=DATA) $(cat /run/keepalived.pid); cat /tmp/keepalived.data
 ```
 This returns a ton of data, which you can filter/grep across.
-To get the current state of a server/node run
+To get the current state of a server/node run:
 ```
 kill -s $(keepalived --signum=DATA) $(cat /run/keepalived.pid); cat /tmp/keepalived.data | grep State
 ```
-Which returns
+Which returns:
 ```
 State = BACKUP
 ```